MitchForest/dayli/.pm/epics/epic-2/sprint-2-ui-components-layout.md

 ## Sprint Overview

-This sprint focuses on creating the visual interface for dayli:
+This sprint focused on creating the visual interface for dayli with major architectural improvements:
-- Resizable chat panel with AI SDK integration
+- Complete refactoring of the focus page layout
-- Enhanced time blocks with interactivity
+- Removal of complex canvas system in favor of simpler architecture
-- Daily planning workflow UI
+- Implementation of proper resizable panels with collapsible chat
-- Task management within blocks
+- Enhanced schedule navigation with smooth animations

 ## Prerequisites from Sprint 1
 - ✅ Database with mock data